jbtiglao/new-portfolio/README.md

 ![responsiveness](/assets/images/pic8_responsiveness.png)

-The application is responsive when being zoomed in or out, or swiped up or down using the forefinger and thumb as is typically done with iPhone screens and tablets.
+The application is responsive when slid to the left or right side using the Chrome Inspect tool, or when being zoomed in or out and swiped up or down using the forefinger and thumb as is typically done with iPhone screens and tablets.
 It is also responsive when the device or screen is tilted or turned on its side.

 1. iPhone 13